Posts

 Image

-Caledonian Road - 17th March 2014 Field Study's Man in E11 had pretensions to be on or at the cutting edge of experimental psycho-geography.
+Caledonian Road - 17th March 2014 Field Study's Man in E11 had pretensions to be on, or at, the cutting edge of experimental psycho-geography.
 There was, I assured him, little or no chance of that achievement in the dullard and dilettante mind field of Julian Beere.
 He, the field student, was unconvinced.
 He had been reading various seminal texts to try and develop 'psycho-' propensities.
-'Downriver' is one of the 'texts' and I fear he may have been immersed to the point of total plot loss in it's weighty darknesses.
+'Downriver' is one of the 'texts' and I fear he may have been immersed to the point of total plot loss in its weighty textual darknesses.
 This morning our search party followed a trail left by the sliced remains of a sacrificially slaughtered wellington boot.
 We followed the meandering rubber line and found ourselves on Caledonian Road, overwhelmed in an elastic time bending force field.
-Writhing around, made worms of; our vermicular spasms would have appeared as comical street theatrics and buffoonery, but for the fact they were invisible to the ordinary eyes of passers-
+Writhing around, made worms of, our vermicular spasms would have appeared as comical street theatrics, buffoonery even, but for the fact they were invisible to the ordinary eyes of p...

 What has happened to Field Study's Man in E11?